-Similar terms are: existential, basic determining meanings, -reference systems, -scale, -positions, -standpoints, -perspectives, -importances.
+Similar terms to `fundamental meaning´ are: primordial, very first, basic, existential, essential ranks, determining, meanings, significances, -reference systems, -scale, -positions, -standpoints, -perspectives, -importances, -priority, -order of precedence.

-As mentioned before, I distinguish between these dimensions of the psychical Relevant (pR):• the Absolute (A)
+As mentioned before, I distinguish in the first stage of classification between these dimensions of the psychical Relevant (pR):• the Absolute (A)

 Comparison of the most important `fundamental meanings´.

-Both types can have positive or negative connotations.
-(The sA can also be ambivalent.)
+All types can have positive or negative connotations.
+(The sA can also

 That´s why I distinguish